slub/mets-mods2tei/README.md

 For METS, the [METS Anwendungsprofil für digitalisierte Medien 2.1](https://www.zvdd.de/fileadmin/AGSDD-Redaktion/METS_Anwendungsprofil_2.1.pdf) is consulted.
 For the TEI Header, the conversion is roughly based on the [*DTA base format*](https://github.com/deutschestextarchiv/dtabf).

+`mets-mods2teiHeader` is developed at the [Saxon State and University Library in Dresden](https://www.slub-dresden.de).

 ## Installation
 `mets-mods2teiHeader` is implemented in Python 3.
 In the following, we assume a working Python 3 (tested versions 3.5 and 3.6) installation.